As things often are though, it’s easier said than done, and many businesses struggle with finding the golden mean.

 There are two important factors to consider that are crucial when evaluating your users’ engagement with your website.
 The first one is the goal that users have in mind when visiting your site, and the second is your website architecture.
 Sometimes, a high bounce rate can actually mean that your users are achieving their goals.

 Why should you keep that in mind?
 When blindly following general advice (for example, to reduce your bounce rate and maximize time spent on your page), you can jeopardize your efforts.
-Choosing appropriate metrics and setting the right goals will help you with using your resources where they’re most needed.
+Choosing appropriate user engagement metrics and setting the right goals will help you with using your resources where they’re most needed.

 Now we have that covered, let’s get into details!